max-github-mjhodgson-com/hass-appdaemon/README.md

 ## Calendar

 Calendar works with the relatively new builtin Home Assistant calendar.
 It can watch for specific events such as House Mode, Garage open or close, Garage power on or off or a Telegram reminder message.
-These can be used activate events at specific time, like if you have have someone coming to do some work and you are out.
+These can be used activate events at specific time, like if you have someone coming to do some work and you are out.
 So I could for example open the garage door at 9 am on a Monday and close it an hour later.
 The app can also query the calendar to see if a specific event is in progress.

 ## Kitchen